zephyrproject-rtos/trusted-firmware-m/docs/design_documents/tfm_log_system_design_document.rst

 API Definition
 --------------
-The following three APIs output a combined message with 'msg' and 'val' in HEX string.
-This is useful for outputting digits.
-As SPM is a constrained module, rich formatting is not supported in it.
+The following three APIs LOG APIs output the given 'msg' with hexadecimal formatted 'val' together.
+These APIs provide constrained ability to output numbers inside SPM.
+The 'msg' can be skipped with giving an empty string like "".
+And these APIs supports constant 'msg' string only, giving a runtime string as parameter 'msg' would potentially cause a runtime error.

   SPMLOG_DBGMSGVAL(msg, val);